-The process starts with examination and taking measurements your breasts while you are sitting and/or standing.
+The process starts with an examination and taking measurements of your breasts while you are sitting and/or standing.
 Photographs are usually taken for your medical records.

 Based on the detailed examination, the doctor will discuss the surgical options that are available, including how and where the nipple and areola will be repositioned, and the sites and numbers of incisions.

 The shape and size of the breasts before surgery will influence the surgical procedure and outcome.